Skip to main content

 Is Cerebrolysin a controlled substance?

-Cerebrolysin was not identified in the federal controlled-substance schedules in 21 CFR Part 1308 as reviewed for this draft.
+Cerebrolysin was not identified in 21 CFR Part 1308 as reviewed on May 7, 2026.
 That does not make it FDA-approved or legal to market in the United States.

 References